 While a thought leadership program may sound similar to a content marketing strategy, it is important to understand that thought leadership is notoriously more educational in nature, whereas content marketing can include anything from sales-oriented content to something purely entertaining and everything in between.

 While any one of these thought leadership activities is great, a thought leadership program usually combines multiple activities for maximum impact.
-A great example of a small business thought leader is Marshall Kirkpatrick, the CEO of LittleBird, a small business that specializes in automatic influencer discover and engagement processes.
+A great example of a small business thought leader is Marshall Kirkpatrick, the CEO of LittleBird, a small business that specializes in automatic influencer discovery and engagement processes.
 Not only does Kirkpatrick have over 50,000 followers on his Twitter handle, he also appeared in the Forbes article, “2014 Digital Trends and Predictions from Marketing Thought Leaders” and maintains his own blog on technology trends.

 Part 9 of our blog series, we will discuss the value of email marketing for your small business.
 Have a question now?
 Contact us for a complimentary consultation.